-28 Conway Cabal: The name applied to the New England coterie in the Continental Congress and its efforts (1777-1778) to regain control of the army and the Revolution.
+&lt;sup>27 Conway Cabal: The name applied to the New England coterie in the Continental Congress and its efforts (1777-1778) to regain control of the army and the Revolution.
 The name comes from Major General Thomas Conway's letter to Horatio Gates, proposing to replace Washington with Gates as leader of the military campaigns.
 More generally, members opposed the alliance with France and resented Congress and Washington's authority.
 The plan backfired, however.
 When the plots were exposed, Washington received renewed public support that overwhelmed the conspirators both in Congress and in the army.
 Conway resigned from the army and was replaced by General Friedrich von Steuben.
 Richard Brookhiser, Founding Father: Rediscovering George Washington.
 New York: Free Press, 1996.

-29 Andro Linklater, An Artist in Treason: The Extraordinary Double Life of General James Wilkinson, Reed Business Information, a division of Reed Elsevier Inc., 2010.
+&lt;sup>28 Andro Linklater, An Artist in Treason: The Extraordinary Double Life of General James Wilkinson, Reed Business Information, a division of Reed Elsevier Inc., 2010.

-30 Thomas Speed, The Political Club, Danville, Kentucky 1786-1790, Bring an Account of an Early Kentucky Society From the Original Papers Recently Found, J.P.
-Morton and Company, printers to the Filson Society, 1894 without an acceptable excuse.
-Six members were considered a quorum, and at each meeting, a president was elected for the duration of that meeting.
-The Club constitution also called for the election of a secretary and treasurer.33
+&lt;sup>29 Thomas Speed, The Political Club, Danville, Kentucky 1786-1790, Bring an Account of an Early Kentucky Society From the Original Papers Recently Found, J.P.
+Morton and Company, printers to the Filson Society, 1894

-31 Paul Bingham Willingter, A History of the Danville Conventions 1784-1792, University of Louisville, Thesis and Dissertation Library, Master's Thesis, 1941.
+&lt;sup>30 Paul Bingham Willingter, A History of the Danville Conventions 1784-1792, University of Louisville, Thesis and Dissertation Library, Master's Thesis, 1941.